In a real insurance market, when you win some policies, you get some feedback.

 First let’s understand what the rows mean:

-- Policies won most often/sometimes/rarely: xx - yy%.
+- Policies won most often/sometimes/rarely/never: xx - yy%.
 Since your model plays in many of markets for the same set of policies, we can compute how frequently you win a specific policy.
 In other words, if you win the policy PLXXXXX in 20 out of 100 markets, then we can say you win this policy 20% of the time.
 We call this the conversion rate.
 We then split your policies based on their conversion rate into up to 3 groups of equal size from most often won to rarely won.
 The conversion rate range is represented by xx - yy.
+We also include a row with information about policies you never win.

 - Policies won in sample profitable/average/losing market.
 These represent contracts won in one of the three sample markets represented by dots on your plot (see the section on plots).